The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.

 And then he moved on to his next attempt.

-All of this is another step towards becoming antifragile: able to use change to become stronger and more valuable.
+All this is another step towards becoming antifragile: able to use change to become stronger and more valuable.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.